microlaser/domainblocker/README.md

-Enter any domains you want to block in the egrep statement
+Enter any domains you want to block in the egrep statement, separated with a pipe symbol